top of page

 The kit doesn't include some items:

-You just need to order a cassette 11-40 or 11-42, a chain and a trigger shifter at another shop or maybe these are in your parts bin or on a bike you don't use much.
-I don't include these, so you can opt for 10 speed if you don't want 11 speed.
+You just need to order a cassette 11-40 or 11-42, a compatible chain (118 links for a 50 t front and 11-42 cassette) and a trigger shifter (10 or 11 speed) at another shop or maybe these are in your parts bin or on a bike you don't use much.
+Highly recommended are the SL-M8000-R 11 speed shifter and a CS-M8000 11-42 cassette. online retailer Bike Discount in Germany is a good source for Shimano components.

 Some more info about these kits.
 Dealing with the excess chain length when folded is a difficult matter.
 I spent an awful amount of time dealing with just that issue.
 I made it work by choosing a derailleur which appears to be very well made and reliable over a long time of use, has a small footprint, not much stick out to the side for folding, extremely short to keep it from being hit by tree roots sticking out of the ground (on a 20" wheeled bike) and big enough to deal with a 11-42 cassette and one that I know how to modify to do just that and make it retract the chain when folding.
 I'm talking about the Saint derailleur, 10 speed, but works flawlessly with 11 speed shifter and cassette.